matthewholman/assist/docs/installation.md

 # Installation

+!!!
+Note
+    If you have previously installed REBOUND in your environment, make sure you upgrade it to the latest version.

 === "Python"
     It's easiest to install ASSIST into a python virtual environment.
 If you already have a virtual environment or do not want to use one, you can skip this step.
 Otherwise, run the following command in an empty directory.
 They will setup and activate a new virtual environment in a directory.
     ```bash